Use promo code RAVEN25 for 25% off and free shipping!

 Dan was born and bred in New Haven, Connecticut and is a product of the New Haven public school system.
 He has a B.A. from McGill University in Montreal Canada.
 Dan lived in New York City for more than a decade after college and began his publishing career in 1984 at Random House.
 This was followed by editorial stints at McGraw-Hill and Thomson/Wadsworth (now Cengage).
 Prior to Corwin, he served as Education and Social Work Editor for Wadsworth.
 In 1989, he migrated to San Francisco and never looked back.
 Aside from reading and writing, Dan's passions are the arts (especially theater), travel, and social justice.

-Erin Null, Publisher
+Erin Null, Associate Director and Publisher

 CORWIN MATH, STEM